vilvamani/iac_terraform_aws/README.md

+This repository script helps to provision self-managed Kubernetes (K8s) Cluster on AWS EC2 CentOS Operating System.
+This terraform script helps us to lunch Kubernetes either on New AWS VPC or Existing AWS VPC.

 # Infrastructure as Code (IaC)

 Infrastructure as code is the process of managing and provisioning computer data centers through machine-readable definition files, rather than physical hardware configuration or interactive configuration tools.